-Students may also choose to take a Creative Technologies concentration as part of their degree.
-This concentration explores and strengthens the relationship between art, technology, and education.
-The goal is to prepare artists and art teachers to be leaders in educational ecologies that interweave digital tools and creative materials in multi-and cross-disciplinary, collaborative, and playful pedagogies.
-The state-approved advanced certificate is a 15-credit point offering within the Art and Art Education program.
+Students may choose to take a Creative Technologies area of focus as part of their degree.
+This area of focus explores and strengthens the relationship between art, technology, and education.
+The goal is to prepare artists and art teachers to be leaders in educational ecologies that interweave digital tools and creative materials in multi- and cross-disciplinary, collaborative, and playful pedagogies.
+The state-approved advanced certificate is a 15-credit point offering.
 Students who complete the certificate requirements will receive official acknowledgement of certificate completion on their records.